MusicalSurfer/DnD-Reference-Guide/README.md

 - Spells category is finished.

 - Other listed categories are not operational but are listed to show future plans for project.

+- Webpage is hosted on surge via: https://dndreference.surge.sh/